pradyGn/Unlearning-the-bias-of-a-dataset/README.md

 python ./finetuningDebiasedModel.py
 ```

 For HANS dataset debiased model finetuning, make the suggested changes in the finetuningDebiasedModel.py script (in BertClassifier class).
-Also, use the commented HANSnumerized_y function in the finetuningDebiasedModel.py script script which is commented by default.
+Also, use the commented HANS numerize_y function in the finetuningDebiasedModel.py script script which is commented by default.

 ###### Results